 - Always verify the latest exam rules and dates before registering.

-Frequently Asked Questions About YÖS vs SAT
+Frequently Asked Questions About YÖS

 Who should take YÖS or TR-YÖS?